Generalized Mercer Kernels and Reproducing Kernel Banach Spaces: Main Results

 In the above example, for any finite number $n$, the reproducing kernel $K$ is always well-defined; but the kernel $K$ does not converge pointwisely when $n\to\infty$; hence the above countable basis $\phi_1,\ldots,\phi_n,\ldots$ can not be used to set up the infinite dimensional RKBSs.
-Currently, the people are most interested in the infinite dimensional Banach spaces for the applications of machine learning.
-In this article, we mainly consider the infinite dimensional RKBSs such that the learning algorithms can be chosen from the the enough large amounts of suitable solutions.
-In the following chapters, we will extend the initial ideas of the RKBSs $\Banach^p$ to construct the infinite dimensional RKBSs and we will discuss what kinds of kernels can become reproducing kernels.
-We know that any positive definite kernel defined on a compact space can be always written as the classical Mercer kernel that is a sum of its countable eigenvalues and eigenfunctions in the form of the equation~\eqref{eq:pdk-Mercer}, that is,
+Currently, people are most interested in the infinite dimensional Banach spaces for applications of machine learning.
+In this article, we mainly consider the infinite dimensional RKBSs such that the learning algorithms can be chosen from the enough large amounts of suitable solutions.
+In the following chapters, we shall extend the initial ideas of the RKBSs $\Banach^p$ to construct the infinite dimensional RKBSs and we shall discuss what kinds of kernels can become reproducing kernels.
+We know that any positive definite kernel defined on a compact Hausdorff space can always be written as the classical Mercer kernel that is a sum of its countable eigenvalues multiplying eigenfunctions in the form of equation~\eqref{eq:pdk-Mercer}, that is,

 It is also well-known that the classical Mercer kernel is always a reproducing kernel of some separable RKHS and the Mercer representation of this RKHS guarantees the isometrical isomorphism onto the standard $2$-norm space of countable sequences (see the Mercer representation theorem of RKHSs in \cite[Theorem~10.29]{Wendland2005} and \cite[Theorem~4.51]{SteinwartChristmann2008}).
 This leads us to generalize the Mercer kernel to develop the reproducing kernel of RKBSs.
 To be more precise, the generalized Mercer kernels are the sums of countable symmetric or nonsymmetric expansion terms such as